nasdf/capy/README.md

 - Define strongly typed schemas using GraphQL
 - Mutate and query linked data using GraphQL
 - Export data to IPFS or Filecoin for permanent storage

+## Getting started

+See the [./examples] directory for samples and guides.